eckucukoglu/redmine-reminder-emails/README.md

 This plugin provides a ui for redmine:send_reminders rake tasks that send reminder emails about assigned and active issues that are past due or due in the next specified number of days.

 Since crontab configuration can be managed by only server administrators, adding/removing reminder tasks can also be done only by administrators.
-With the help of this plugin, even a project member can set a reminder or send an immidiate e-mails. `Reminder script` is known by both crontab and redmine, therefore without reaching server, a permitted redmine user can change this script.
+With the help of this plugin, even a project member can set a reminder or send an immediate e-mails. `Reminder script` is known by both crontab and redmine, therefore without reaching server, a permitted redmine user can change this script.

 Available options:
  - Tracker: tracker to watch (defaults to all trackers)